 KEEP IN TOUCH!

 The Occupational Therapy Program wants to hear from our alumni and friends.
 We also want to make sure you are hearing from us.
 If you have not received electronic updates, it may mean we don’t have your current e-mail address.
-Please email the Wisconsin Alumnni Association with your full name and current e-mail address, or visit the Wisconsin Alumni Association, click on the directory link, and update your information.
-You don't have to be a member to sign up.
+Please email the Wisconsin Alumnni Association with your full name and current e-mail address, or fill out this online form.
 In addition, the WAA offers free e-mail accounts to all alumni.

-Private gifts from our alumni and friends are vital to the Occupational Therapy Program's ability to excel in the discovery, critical examination and transmission of the knowledge and values of occupational theapy for the purpose of promoting health and well-being in the local, state and global communities.
-Donate today online or contact: Eric Greiling, the School of Education’ Director of Development, at 608-890-1223 or email: firstname.lastname@example.org
+Private gifts from our alumni and friends are vital to the Occupational Therapy Program's ability to excel in the discovery, critical examination and transmission of the knowledge and values of occupational therapy for the purpose of promoting health and well-being in the local, state and global communities.
+Donate today online or contact: Betsy Burns, the School of Education’ Director of Development, at 608-712-9376 or email: firstname.lastname@example.org